usc-isi-i2/kgtk/docs/transform/query.md

 filter and join edges, but that we can transform values into new ones building modified or completely new edges.
-A lot of useful transformations can be performed by applying built-in functions to the columns specified in a `--return clause`.
+A lot of useful transformations can be performed by applying built-in functions to the columns specified in a `--return` clause.
 For example, below we change the names of the selected edges by converting them to lowercase using another one of SQLite3's built-in functions: